-Summer nights call out for easy food that is also fresh and vibrant, abundant with tomatoes, herbs, and other garden booty.
+Late summer nights call out for easy food that is also fresh and vibrant, abundant with tomatoes, herbs, and other garden booty.
 This skillet is the dish I make when I want a 15-minute meal with just a handful of ingredients, but one that tastes like summer in the mouth.

 Gnocchi, blistered cherry tomatoes, chicken sausage, and a handful of basil — look, I've told you the whole ingredient list already.

 I am such a fan of gnocchi in the summertime.
-Their fat-bellied shapes hold their own with juicy tomatoes and other vegetables; it's so fun to spear a gnocchi bite with a piece of sausage and tomato in this dish.
+Their fat-bellied shapes hold their own with juicy tomatoes and other vegetables; it's so fun to spear a thumbprint of gnocchi with a piece of sausage and tomato in this dish.
 It fits perfectly in the mouth, no trailing pasta to manage.